 Sally's spouse, Michael, died in April.
-In September, Sally requests that a medical bill incurred Example for Michael be used toward her deductible.
+In September, Sally requests that a medical bill incurred ael be used toward her deductible.
 Sally is still legally responsible for the bill.
-The bill 1 can be used to meet the deductible as long as it did not result in a BadgerCare Plus certification in an earlier period.
+The bill sed to meet the deductible as long as it did not result in a BadgerCare Plus certification in an earlier period.

-Example Jenny's children, Sam and Olivia, each have a \$1000 deductible.
+2 Jenny's children, Sam and Olivia, each have a \$1000 deductible.
 Jenny has a medical bill for \$1000.
-This bill can be used to meet both Sam's \$1000 deductible and Olivia's \$1000 2 deductible at the same time.
+This bill can be used to meet both Sam's \$1000 deductible and Olivia's \$1000 deductible at the same time.

-- 2. Meet the Definition of Medical or Remedial expense described in SECTION 17.4.2 COUNTABLE EXPENSES. - 3.
+- 2. Meet the Definition of Medical or Remedial expense described in SECTION 17.4.2 COUNTABLE - 3.
 Meet one of the following four conditions: - a.
+Still be owed to the medical service provider sometime during the current deductible iii.
+Because many deferred charge situations involve very high costs for the services provided, it is extremely important to document in Case Comments which portion of the deferred charges are used to meet previous deductibles, and any remaining balance that can be used to meet current or future deductibles.

-Still be owed to the medical service provider sometime during the current deductible period. - Expenses which have been "deferred" by the provider are considered a countable cost still owed to the provider and can be used to meet a BadgerCare Plus deductible.
+Expenses which have been "deferred" by the provider are considered a countable cost still owed to the provider and can be used to meet a BadgerCare Plus deductible.

 - i.
 The deferred charge should be viewed as an incurred expense that remains an unpaid obligation for the member. - ii.
-If only a portion of the deferred charge was used to meet a prior deductible, any remaining balance can be used to meet future deductibles. - iii.
-Because many deferred charge situations involve very high costs for the services provided, it is extremely important to document in Case Comments which portion of the deferred charges are used to meet previous deductibles, and any remaining balance that can be used to meet current or future deductibles.
+If only a portion of the deferred charge was used to meet a prior deductible, any remaining balance can be used to meet future deductibles.